TULiberalArts/English/pages/undergradaute.md

 [English 0701 and English 0802](http://bulletin.temple.edu/courses/eng/) and the ESL equivalents form a year-long sequence designed to introduce students to academic discourse.
 Entering first-year students are either placed into the 0701/0802 sequence, placed only in 0802, or exempted from first-year writing courses entirely.

 Placement into First Year Writing courses is determined by Institutional Research and Assessment.
 Information on English placement can be found [here](https://atlas.ocis.temple.edu/MarcPlmts/Splash.html).
-Questions about placement can be directed to [placements@temple.edu](mailto:placements@temple.edu) or 215-204-8611.
+Questions about placement can be directed to [placements@temple.edu](mailto:placements@temple.edu) or [215-204-8611](tel:2152048611).

 **If you have any questions about the First-Year Writing Program, we invite you to stop by the office or contact us.**

 ## Certificate in Writing

 The Writing Certificate option allows students enrolled in Temple programs to focus their attention on the skills and theory of writing.
 Because it is not a degree program, the Writing Certificate is only available to matriculated Temple students who are already pursuing an undergraduate degree with the university.
-Students earn the Certificate by receiving an average of B or above in five of the writing courses listed below, including at least one from each of the three certificate areas: Advanced Expository and Professional Writing, Creative Writing, and Writing Theory.
-See programs details in the [Undergraduate Bulletin](http://bulletin.temple.edu/undergraduate/liberal-arts/english/certificate-writing/.)
+Students earn the Certificate by receiving an average of B or above in five of the writing courses listed below, including at least one from each of the three certificate areas: **Advanced Expository and Professional Writing, Creative Writing, and Writing Theory**.
+See programs details and course requirements in the [Undergraduate Bulletin](http://bulletin.temple.edu/undergraduate/liberal-arts/english/certificate-writing/.)

 Students interested in the Writing Certificate are urged to seek advice on their goals and course choices from Professor Eli Goldblatt, at [eligold@temple.edu](mailto:eligold@temple.edu).

+## Creative Writing Concentration

+English majors with an interest in Creative Writing should consider a Creative Writing concentration.
+Such a concentration will allow for focused study of a particular genre and will provide good preparation for those students interested in graduate study in Creative Writing. **(LINK TO NEW CREATIVE WRITING UNDERGRAD PAGE ON CREATIVE WRITING PROGRAM PAGE)**

 ## 4+1 Accelerated B.A./M.A.
 Degree Program